Sandie3/jobsquestmodule/README.md

 # JobsQuestmodule
  A module made for https://github.com/PikaMug/Quests/

-Adds level requrirement
-Adds XP reward
+Adds level requrirement and XP reward

 ## To come...
 - Level reward